yegorkravchenko/js-projects/README.md

 # js-projects

-Various javascript projects developed to improve my coding skills.
+**JS-projects** is a collection of various javascript projects inspired by the ideas from several other repos and developed to improve coding skills.

 ## Projects List